Celtic Woman: 2009–2010: The Greatest Journey, Songs from the Heart

-The 2010 tour called Songs from the Heart, featured some of the same music and some new music.
+The 2010 tour featured some of the same music and some new music.
 The tour featured Chloë Agnew, Lisa Kelly, Lynn Hilary, Alex Sharpe, and Máiréad Nesbitt.
 It began in February 2010.

-A second "Songs from the Heart" tour opened in February 2011 with Agnew, Kelly, new member Lisa Lambe, and Nesbitt and consisted of about 80 concerts in North America in spring 2011 and 10 performances in Germany and Austria during summer 2011.
+A second Songs from the Heart tour opened in February 2011 with Agnew, Kelly, new member Lisa Lambe, and Nesbitt and consisted of about 80 concerts in North America in spring 2011 and 10 performances in Germany and Austria during summer 2011.